-This course is an overview of licensing as a broker or salesperson, ethics of practice, titles to and conveyance of real estate, legal descriptions, deeds, encumbrances and liens, distinctions between personal and real property, appraisal, finance and regulations, closing procedures, real estate mathematics. laws relating to housing, discrimination, housing credit discrimination, and community reinvestment.
+An overview of licensing as a broker or salesperson, ethics of practice, titles to and conveyance of real estate, legal descriptions, deeds, encumbrances and liens, distinctions between personal and real property, appraisal, finance and regulations, closing procedures, real estate mathematics. laws relating to housing, discrimination, housing credit discrimination, and community reinvestment.
 It fulfills the 60-hour requirement for salesperson license.
 Lab Fee: \$25.00.